Navigate college admissions with experts who care about the whole you

 Before you turn to the empty document on your computer screen to start writing, it is essential that you spend some time thinking—about your life, your values and the memories you hold dear.
 Keep in mind that colleges will know quite a bit about you from reading your application, so the essay is your opportunity to talk directly to the admissions readers.
 What do you want them to know about you that they won’t learn from reading your list of activities, your recommendations, and your family and school information?
 Start by making a list of your best qualities.
 What distinguishes you?
 Then, think of a story or moment from your high school years to illustrate each quality.

-Here are five steps to help you harvest some compelling stories to highlight your distinguishing qualities:
+Here are five tips for generating college essay topics so you can write compelling stories to highlight your distinguishing qualities:

 1. Write Your Autobiography: This need not be a piece of writing that anyone else sees, but writing six or seven pages about your life (with headers such as Memories, Places, Family, Friends, Interests, and Adventures) will help you reflect on moments that matter to you.
 Do you have a place that means a lot to you?
 One student wrote about the history of his family’s summer home and how generation after generation finds comfort and happiness there–and how those experiences shaped him as a person.
 Do you want colleges to know how much you care about other people?
 One student told the story of spending time with her ailing grandmother, bringing out details about her kind nature that were not obvious from looking at her application.